PacktPublishing/Learn-D3.js-Second-Edition/Part2/Chapter05/Tutorial/README.md

 ![Sketch of the visualization that will be created](./images/figure-2.png) _Figure 2 — Sketch of the visualization that will be created._

 The chart is a view that shows the relative sizes of the largest moons compared to their planet.
 The view is driven by data, so it can be used to compare the moons of any planet.
-For _Part 1_, you can choose any planet, such as Jupiter or Saturn.
-In _Part 2_, we will stack multiple views in a single app and the user can choose which planet to display.
+For _Part 1_, you can edit the code to choose a planet, such as Jupiter or Saturn, for display.
+In _Part 2_, we will stack multiple views in a single app so the user can interactively select which planet to display.

-Each step in this tutorial is a folder that contains all the code necessary to run the application in that step, except for the data file, which is kept in `Chapter05/data`, and the `d3.js` library, which is loaded via CDN.
-Unlike the short examples in this book, where all the code is in a single HTML file, here it will consist of a folder containing the main page, `index.html`, and two subfolders `js/` and `css/`, where scripts (modules) and stylesheets will be stored.
-Script files that are modified in different steps will have a version number that is incremented every time the file changes.
+Each step in this tutorial is a folder that contains all the code necessary to run the application in that step, except for the data file, which is stored in `Chapter05/data`, and the `d3.js` library, which is loaded via CDN.
+Unlike the short examples in this book, where all the code is in a single HTML file, here it is organized like a typical web application, consisting of a root folder containing the main page, `index.html`, and two subfolders `js/` and `css/`, where scripts (modules) and stylesheets will be stored.
+Script files that are modified in different steps will have a version number postfixed to the file name, incremented every time the file changes.

 Let’s begin.

 ## Step 1 - setting up the page, scripts, stylesheet
 If you want to code along, start with the contents of the [`StepByStep/1-page-setup`](../StepByStep/1-page-setup) folder.
-It contains a simple page with some boilerplate code ([`index.html`](../StepByStep/1-page-setup/index.html)), a minimal CSS style sheet ([`css/main.css`](../StepByStep/1-page-setup/css/main.css)), and a script file ([`js/constants.js`](../StepByStep/1-page-setup/js/constants.js)) where we will declare the global objects used in the application.
+It contains a simple page with some boilerplate code ([`index.html`](../StepByStep/1-page-setup/index.html)), a minimal CSS style sheet ([`css/main-1.0.css`](../StepByStep/1-page-setup/css/main-1.0.css)), and a script file ([`js/constants.js`](../StepByStep/1-page-setup/js/constants.js)) where we will declare the global objects used in the application.
 This section will describe all of them.

 This is the `index.html` file: